 On September 8, 1938, in anticipation of its construction, the development team submitted a request to the Board of Adjustment to erect a sign advertising the project.
 Curiously, the sign the developers were requesting had a somewhat cartoonish quality about it.

 After the subdivision was developed, of course, the advertising sign was removed.
 For many years, the subdivision signs were located on large brick markers at the entrances into the neighborhood along Poplar.
 Unfortunately, these markers were frequently struck by errant drivers on the narrow lanes of Poplar.
 Remnants of these brick markers can still be found today.

 Today, the subdivision is marked by these handsome signs (below).

 A sampling of the typical Colonial homes in The Village:

 For more information on The Village, go to Memphis Heritage’s posting of the Cultural Resource Survey of The Village for a full history of the subdivision.

 A version of this article was originally published in June 2016 for the blog Creme de Memph.

 Josh Whitehead is a sixth-generation Memphian.
-Josh serves as the secretary to the Land Use Control Board, Board of Adjustment and Landmarks Commission for the Memphis and Shelby County Office of Planning and Development.
+Josh previously served as the secretary to the Land Use Control Board, Board of Adjustment and Landmarks Commission for the Memphis and Shelby County Office of Planning and Development.
 Josh has been published in law review journals on issues related to housing and blight, but is most active on Creme de Memph, the blog that features his take on Memphis’ design, history and architecture.